HamRadioTools/hamradio_tools/docs/protocol/dx-spot-schema.md

 ## 1. DX spot message structure

+**Case rules**: All string values in spot messages should be lowercase.
+If a client sends mixed-case values, the cluster will either normalize them to lowercase or reject the message due to case sensitivity.

 A DX spot message enters the cluster as a `spot` object on `spot/input`.
 The cluster then enriches it with envelope fields and publishes to `spot/output` and the `spot/filter/...` topics described in [Message formats](protocol/message-formats.md).

 Ingress example (published to `spot/input`):